Friday March 27th, 6-10pm • MFA Boston

 Featuring low light, natural light photography without the use of a tripod

 Recommended prerequisite: Basic knowledge of your camera

-Join instructor Don Toothaker on Friday, March 3rd, for a photo walk in one of Boston’s treasures: the Museum of Fine Arts.
+Join Hunt’s Photo Education for a photo walk in one of Boston’s treasures: the Museum of Fine Arts.
 Boasting dozens of current exhibits and over 450,000 pieces of art the MFA is one of the largest museums in the country and in the world.
 The building itself is full of beautiful architecture and detail.
-We will photograph the interiors and some elements of the exteriors of each building.
-We will also have access to certain exhibits and artworks during the event.
-Rules and regulations pertaining to photography IN the MFA must be followed at all times.
-(As tripods and monopods are not allowed, the focus of this walk will to be maximize quality in low-light situations.)

 Please read Hunt’s Terms & Conditions before signing up.

 Still photography and video taken from a handheld device of objects in the permanent collection are permitted for personal, nondistributional, noncommercial use.
 Tripods and monopods are strictly not allowed.
 Please refrain from photography of loans and temporary exhibitions.
 Flashes, selfie-sticks, or video cameras in the galleries are prohibited.
 No photographs or videotapes may be reproduced, published, distributed, sold, transferred, or otherwise commercially exploited without written permission from the MFA.